Houston Online Solicitation of a Minor Lawyer

 Possible Defense Arguments for Soliciting a Minor Online

 One common defense against allegations that a defendant solicited a minor child over the internet is lack of intent.
 If the alleged offender was speaking inappropriately with a minor unknowingly, this is a sufficient defense since the defendant wasn’t purposefully committing a crime.
 The prosecutor must provide adequate evidence that the accused knew or should have known the person was a minor to secure a conviction.
+In cases like this, the situation can become even more complex, especially if a sex assault accuser sues the Houston Police Department (HPD), which could add layers of legal challenges and further complicate the defense.

 Another defense argument is entrapment.
 This means that law enforcement enticed the alleged offender into participating in criminal conduct, and they otherwise would not have done so.
 This defense may be difficult to successfully implement; your defense attorney would need to establish that you don’t possess an inclination for online solicitation outside the event that yielded charges.
 If you lack a history of online solicitation or misconduct involving a minor, this approach may be effective.